 The deterioration in the quality of loans to firms has led to a sharp increase of nonperforming loans and a substantial erosion of banks' profitability.
-Since the end of 2008, the non-performing loan ratio (as a share of total customer loans) of the Italian banking sector as a whole has more than tripled and stood at 16.6 % in the third quarter of 2014.
-Bad debts - the worst category of impaired loans in Italy (29) amounted to EUR 177 billion (i.e. 9.3 % of total customer loans).
+Since the end of 2008, the non-performing loan ratio of the Italian banking sector as a whole has more than tripled and stood at 16.6 % in the third quarter of 2014.
+Bad debts - the worst category of impaired loans in Italy (29) - amounted to EUR 177 billion (i.e. 9.3 % of total customer loans).
 The increase in the nonperforming loan ratio is mainly due to banks' corporate exposures.
 Considering only nonfinancial corporations and producer households, Italian banks' non-performing loan ratio has risen from 6.8 % in the fourth quarter of 2008 to 27.3 % in the third quarter of 2014 of which more than half (i.e. 15.4 % or EUR 141 billion) was bad debt (Graph 2.3.5).
 The corporate non-performing loan ratio is significantly higher in southern Italy.
 Part of the increase in the non-performing loan ratio is denominator-driven (i.e. the contraction of outstanding credit to firms).
 In the course of 2014, the inflow of new corporate non-performing loans and of bad debts stabilised at around 7 % and 4 % of the stock of loans to firms respectively.
 The inflow is higher for small firms and those that are more dependent on bank loans.
 Despite this stabilisation, a further increase in the corporate non-performing loan ratio is likely as the transition dynamics of impaired loans to the corporate sector are still very much biased towards further deterioration.
 The dramatic increase in nonperforming loans has significantly undermined Italian banks' already weak profitability: in 2013, almost half of banks' total operating income was absorbed by loan impairments (Graph 2.3.6).
-The recognition of loan losses by banks has been accelerated in recent years by the strict loan portfolio reviews conducted by the Bank of Italy and as part of the European Central Bank's comprehensive assessment of euro area banks as well as the increased tax deductibility of loan-loss provisions and loan write-offs (albeit the Italian regime still represents a disincentive compared to the regime in some other Member States).
+The recognition of loan losses by banks has been accelerated in recent years by the strict loan portfolio reviews conducted by the Bank of Italy and as part of the European Central Bank's comprehensive assessment of euro area banks as well as the increased tax deductibility of loan-loss provisions and loan write-offs.
 This is reflected in the coverage ratio for non-performing loans (30) which increased from 37.7 % in June 2012 to 42.4 % in June 2014, and for bad debts, which rose from 54.7 % to 57.1 %.
 Medium-sized banks seem less well covered than the largest banks, while small banks compensate for their lower coverage ratio with more collateral.